Wine Tour to South Africa: Stellenbosch, Franschhoek and more!

 - Day 11 — Arrival back home

-You leave your home destination, probably with an overnight flight into Cape Town.
+You leave your home location, probably with an overnight flight into Cape Town.
 (NB: See below under “flight” for important comments.)

 Arrival at Cape Town airport in the morning.
 We pick you up at the airport.
 Around 11 AM, when everyone has landed, we head out to our waiting bus.